k23j/leetcode/13-roman/leetcode.md

       //Sum next char value - this char value to the result if (valueMap.at(ptr[i]) < valueMap.at(ptr[i+1])) {
         result += valueMap.at(ptr[i+1]) - valueMap.at(ptr[i]);

+        //In this case loop should skip the next char, as its already summed here
+        //So we are advancing one char
         i++;
       }